 Classification assesses athletes based on their functional abilities and allows athletes to compete against athletes with similar abilities.
 Recreational athletes who do not wish to qualify for any future events do not have to be classified, but it is recommended.

 National Classification Panels will be offered in Track/Field and Swimming.

 Athletes with Physical Impairments

-All athletes that do not have an IPC license and have never been nationally classified or have a National Review (NR) or NR 2017 status must go through national classification at the Adult National Open and Great Lakes Regional Games.
+All athletes that do not have a World Para Athletics (formerly IPC license) and have never been nationally classified or have a National Review (NR) or NR 2017 status must go through national classification at the Adult National Open and Great Lakes Regional Games.
 National classification will be offered for track and field.
 To review national classification status in the national classification database for track and field click HERE.
 All athletes that go through national classification must complete a national medical diagnostics form that can be found HERE.
-The national forms do not need to be filled out by a doctor and should be submitted to Sherrice Fox at [email protected] no later than Wednesday, May 17.
+The national forms do not need to be filled out by a doctor and should be submitted to Sherrice Fox at [email protected] by April 27, 2018.